 - Toppings, optional: shredded cheddar cheese, sour cream, fresh scallions

-Note: If you opt to not use beer, use beef stock instead.
-When using beef stock, do not add the bouillon.
-You get the idea.
+Note: If you opt to not use beer, use beef stock or bouillon boiled into water instead.
+When using beef stock, do not add the bouillon, and vice vera.

 - Shred Cheddar Cheese